 More and more pressure is being put on the U.S. government to increase cybersecurity standards and create new cybersecurity regulations.
 Other entities have adopted rigid cybersecurity regulations to counter the efforts of cybercriminals.
 One example of such regulations is the EU Cybersecurity Act.
 The lack of similar legislation in the U.S. puts international pressure on the U.S. to increase cybersecurity spending.

 What Increased Federal Cybersecurity Spending Means For Businesses

 Projections estimate that the U.S. government will increase spending on cybersecurity from $10.9 billion in 2018 to well over $14.1 billion in 2023.
 This represents a Compound Annual Growth Rate (CAGR) of 5.3%.
 The global cybersecurity market is expected to reach over $269 billion by 2026.

 This means that businesses as well should be investing heavily in cybersecurity.
 Business leaders should realize that it only takes one data breach or cyberattack to cripple or even destroy a company.
 In fact, 60% of small businesses hit by a data breach fold within six months.

 Improved cybersecurity is an investment sure to pay off in the long term.
 According to research by Accenture, the average data breach costs a business $2.4 million.
 That’s not even accounting for the decreased client loyalty and PR disasters data breaches often cause.
 Investing in cybersecurity hardly seems burdensome in comparison.

-Internet Contrasts has been a leading IT provider for over 16 years.
+SecureTech has been a leading provider of Cybersecurity Services in San Antonio for over 20 years.
 We can help your company set up a secure network or increase the security of your existing network, data or systems.
-To learn more about how we can help you, please visit our website.